kshitiz11101/Credit-Card-Validator/README.md

-It is a Simple C++ Program that checks the validity of your CC number:)
+A simple C++ program that checks the validity of your CC number:)